hibakhalidm/ZK-Certify/README.md

-# ZK-Certify: Privacy-Preserving Credential Verification for African Development
+# TrustSeal-icp: Privacy-Preserving Credential Verification for African Development

 ## Overview
 ZK-Certify is a blockchain-based system designed to combat academic and professional credential fraud in Africa using Zero-Knowledge Proofs (ZKPs).
 The solution enables trusted issuance and verification of credentials while protecting user privacy and ensuring authenticity.